Grandad, Ernest John Conway, married Emma Piggott on 4th July 1908 at Holy Trinity Church, London Road, Derby.

 Second World War records are only available to immediate family but from other family members’ records and his wedding photograph with Irene Betty Johnson, it is clear that he served in the British Army during World War 2.

 The couple married at St Peter’s Church, Derby, on 23rd January 1946 and had four children.
-Herbert died in November 2006.
+Herbert died in November 2006, aged 82.
 His wife, Irene, two years earlier.

 Private 261297 James PIGGOTT (Royal Air Force)